NSHipster/articles/_posts/2012-08-06-cfstringtransform.md

 ## Normalize User-Generated Content

-One of the most practical applications for all of this is to normalize unpredictable user input in useful ways.
+One of the more practical applications for all of this is to normalize unpredictable user input in useful ways.
 Even if your application doesn't specifically deal with languages, you should be able to intelligently process anything the user types into your app.

 Let's say you want to build a searchable index of movies on the device, which includes titles from around the world.
 You could: